dedis/d-voting/docs/frontend_doc.md

 }
 ```

-If islogged is set to false (which means that the user is not currently logged in) all the others return values are respectevily set to 0 or ""
+If islogged is set to false (which means that the user is not currently logged in) all the others return values are respectively set to 0 or ""

 ## Get the users role

-This endpoint is used to get the list of users that have specials roles (i.e. operators and admins) and their correspondig roles.
+This endpoint is used to get the list of users that have specials roles (i.e. operators and admins) and their corresponding roles.

 | | |
 |-|-|